 Special student status affords individuals the opportunity to earn up to 9 hours of credit in the MJA Program without formal admission into the program.
 If an individual applies to the MJA Program and is accepted, up to 9 hours of credit obtained in Special Student Status may be accepted towards the M.J.A. degree.
 The Special Student Status affords individuals the opportunity to 1) strengthen academic background and/or 2) explore the MJA Program prior to formal application to the MJA Program.
 In addition, the Special Student status provides those not desiring the M.J.A. degree, the opportunity for personal enrichment or acquisition of knowledge, skills, and abilities to enable career advancement.

-application and formal transcripts of the individual's undergraduate
+and formal transcripts of the individual's undergraduate or graduate degree

 from an accredited college or university.
 Registration as a Special Student